Lower Franconian Museum

 Are there guided tours?

-Guided tours may be available, providing in-depth insights into the collections and the museum’s history.
+Guided tours may be available, offering deeper insights into the museum’s collections and history.
+Check the official website for details.

 What’s the best time to visit?